csgillespie/poweRlaw/README.md

 This package implements both the discrete and continuous maximum likelihood estimators for fitting the power-law distribution to data.
 Additionally, a goodness-of-fit based approach is used to estimate the lower cut-off for the scaling region.

-The code developed in this package has been heavily influenced from the python and R code found at: http://tuvalu.santafe.edu/~aaronc/powerlaws/ .
+The code developed in this package has been heavily influenced from the python and R code found at [Aaron Clauset's website](http://tuvalu.santafe.edu/~aaronc/powerlaws/).
 In particular, the R code of Laurent Dubroca.

 Installation
 ------------